Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

 **Create a service**

-Note that the schema needs to be generated through
+In the below command, note that the schema needs to be generate-schema command available through the Azure ML SDK (see samples for more info on the schema creation).

 *az ml service create realtime --model-file [path to model file(s)] -f [path to model scoring file e.g. score.py] -n [your service name] -s [schema file e.g. service_schema.json] -r [run time included in the image e.g. spark-py]*